tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Doppelganger Cloaks

 These cloaks are always found in pairs.
 To activate the set, wear one cloak and leave the other cloak where no-one can see it.
 When you leave, the other cloak will come to life and conjure an illusory copy of you.
-This copy will go about its business, roughly mimicking your day-to-day life as best it can.
+This copy will go about its business, roughly mimicking your full recovery-to-full recovery life as best it can.
 When you return to the place you buried the cloak, your doppelganger will return and then whisper a onesentence message that sums up its exploits while wearing your face (“went to the market”, “visited your aunt”, “worshipped the dark lord” and the like) before vanishing back into the cloak.

 The function of the cloak is to create a semi-reliable alibi to hide illicit activities (like being a devoted follower or organizing priest of the Cultist!).
 The doppelganger will always try to avoid the original if possible, and will only willingly meet its progenitor at the spot where it was ‘born’—the private spot where the empty cloak was hidden.
 If by some mischance a meeting between the two cannot be avoided, the doppelganger vanishes prematurely.

 The illusory duplicate cannot attack, and vanishes if it takes any serious damage.
 It’s semi-solid and can perform basic tasks, but not with any degree of skill or accomplishment.
-For example, if you usually chop wood all day, then your cloakdoppelganger will also chop wood, but it’ll do a poor job and can’t attack with the axe.
+For example, if you usually chop wood all full recovery, then your cloakdoppelganger will also chop wood, but it’ll do a poor job and can’t attack with the axe.

 **Quirk:** Exceptionally paranoid.